 To provide a helping hand, we're offering some handy advice to help you forego hiring outside help, and ditching the dreaded press release altogether to find fresh ways to get journalists to notice you:

 1. Become a useful asset to journalists seeking stories

-Journalists receive hundreds of emails every day, from PR professionals, brands and freelancers hoping to secure column inches, so how can you hope to cut through the noise and make yourself heard?
-Give journalists what they want, when they want it.
+Journalists receive hundreds of emails every day, from PR professionals, brands and freelancers hoping to secure column inches, so how can you expect to cut through the noise and make yourself heard?
+Give journalists what they want when they want it.

 Contact a list of your target publications and ask for a features list, detailing the themes the publication will be working around each month.

 Better still, sign up to a service such as ResponseSource, Gorkana or Sourcebottle to receive mailbox alerts directly from journalists seeking stories in your chosen field.
 Prices start from relatively cheap, and many of these services offer a free trial.
 Just remember to read each journalist's requirements carefully before responding, and make sure you have what they're looking for.

 2. Keep an eye on news relating to your field and piggyback

 Spotted a story that's related to what you do?
 Get in touch!
 There's nothing wrong with contacting a specific journalist that's covered a story on your area of expertise to offer your comment.